 This yoga goes through a fast-paced and physically challenging sequence of poses and it has a strong emphasis on the breath as well.
 In traditional Ashtanga classes, you are not allowed to drink water and you can only move onto the next pose or series after you’ve achieved the last.

-This yoga includes very gentle poses which are held of 10 minutes or more.
+This yoga includes very gentle poses which are held for 10 minutes or more.
 It also uses plenty of props for support and relaxation such as bolsters, straps, and blankets.
 It is a great type of yoga for people who are suffering from chronic pain and those who are feeling stressed.

 The Benefits of Yoga